pkg

 └── preinstall

-Then, configure the Maker point its scripts property to the ./scripts folder.
+Then, configure the Maker point its `scripts` property to the `./scripts` folder.

-const path = require('node:path');
+<pre class="language-javascript" data-title="forge.config.js"><code class="lang-javascript"><strong>const path = require('node:path');

 module.exports = {